skeleton-framework/bone-flex-header/README.md

       </div>
     </header>

-The header is set up to have a height of 250px.
+The header is set up to have a height of 250px and to squeeze down to 100px at a scroll position of 75px.

 ## WIP